-Section 21 of the Counter-Terrorism and Security Act 2015 (the Act) places a duty on certain bodies, listed in Schedule 3 to the Act, to have "due regard to the need to prevent people from being drawn into terrorism".
-The Act states that the authorities (including Further Education institutions) subject to the provisions must have regard to this guidance when carrying out the duty.
+Section 21 of the Counter-Terrorism and Security Act 2015 (the Act) places a duty on certain bodies, listed in Schedule 6 to the Act, to have "due regard to the need to prevent people from being drawn into terrorism".
+The Act states that the authorities (including Further Education institutions) subject to the provisions must have regard to the government's Prevent Duty Guidance for England and Wales when carrying out the duty.